interuss/dss/README.md

 ### DB Manager

-Component responsible for bootstrapping the Database on first run when the CRDB Cluster is initialized for the first time.
-Only the first run is automatic to bootstrap the Database to the desired version.
-This component is also used to upgrade the Database Schemas, and if the cluster has already been bootstrapped with this, it must be invoked manually.
+Component responsible for performing orderly database schema migrations, including database bootstrapping.
+Invoked automatically on first run along with the CRDB cluster-init job, or when requested manually by a user.

 ## Directories of Interest:
 *   [`build/`](build) has all of the configuration required to build and